PoGO – Pokémon GO: Five tips on how to recognize the value of a Legacy move

 In addition to normal attacks, Pokémon GO also includes so-called legacy moves, i.e. attacks that a Pokémon was able to learn at a certain point in the game, but which are no longer available.
 Some of these attacks play an important role in the Pokémon GO meta, others less so.

 If you want to be a successful trainer in Pokémon GO and maximize your Pokémon’s chances of victory in both Arena battles and Raids, you are constantly on the lookout for the optimal attack combination.
 In terms of DPS output, each Pokémon has attacks that stand out from all other available duos.
 Sometimes, however, one of these attacks is a so-called Legacy Move, an attack that is now no longer available in the game.
-Based on a from Hub, we’ll now explain what these legacy moves are and how you can determine the value of such an attack.
+Based on a guide from Hub, we’ll now explain what these legacy moves are and how you can determine the value of such an attack.

 Pokémon GO: How the concept of Legacy Moves works

-Let’s first address the question of what a Legacy Move actually is.
+Let’s address the question of what a Legacy Move actually is.
 Legacy Moves – not to be confused with exclusive attacks – are specifically attacks that a particular Pokémon was able to learn at one point in time, but no longer can, only in the rarest of cases via charge or instant TMs.
 Other Pokémon can still learn the attack, but that specific Pokémon remains excluded from it.
 As a result, certain Pokémon that have already learned such Legacy Moves are particularly valuable to either collectors or trainers specializing in Raid and Arena battles – or even both.

 An example of this is the Spirit Pokémon Gengar, which was available for a while with the Dark Claw attack.
 Gengar is now unable to learn Dark Claw, however the attack is one of the best attacks in the game that Gengar can use.
 Also, Gengar was one of the first Pokémon to get a Legacy Move, making Gengar with Dark Claw especially valuable to many players.